 Abuse among seniors in nursing homes is usually overlooked or not documented to the threshold standards required.
 It has been reported that only 1 in 14 case reaches the authorities which mean a less than 10% case documentation.
 A New England Journal study published a report on seniors abusing each other in nursing homes, resulting in a 1 in 5 resident on resident abuse.

-When you look through the definition of abuse by seniors, you will realize that they take abuse to be any event that is upsetting or disruptive.
+When you look through the definition of abuse by seniors, you will realize that they take abuse to be an event that is upsetting or disruptive.
 With that said, it is noted that 1 in 5 residents at every nursing home has complained of abuse.
 So what is the abuse setting that they refer to?
 The first orientation of abuse is resident on the resident, and this is perpetrated through the act of residents of a nursing home abusing each other be it physically or verbally.
-This leads to injuries which add $5.3 billion to the expenditure allocated to health by the government.
+This leads to injuries that add $5.3 billion to the expenditure allocated to health by the government.

 The second orientation of abuse is caregiver on resident whereby a caregiver abuses the dependent position that is placed on them by a resident.
 This is mostly exploited through the avenue of benefit seeking, and this is where aspects of financial fraud come in.
 41 out of every 1,000 surveyed seniors reported having been exploited financially.
 A report from the national treasury indicates that a financial loss of $2.9 billion is experienced annually from financial fraud targeted at seniors.